ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 the **epilogue formula** is executed once at the end of formula evaluation.
-These formulas provide a way to do high overhead operations in a one-shot manner, a feature related to the performance requirement.
+These formulas provide a way to do high overhead operations in a one-shot manner, a feature that assists the performance requirement.
 For example, a user may have a prologue formula that reads a file (e.g., to initialize input values in a table) at the beginning of the calculation, and an epilogue formula that writes results at the end of the calculation.
 Prologue and epilogue formulas are modified through the scisheet popup menu.

 3.3.
-Program Export
+Module Export
 ~~~~~~~~~~~~~~~~~~~

 .. figure:: TableExport.png

    Menu to export a table as a standalone python program. :label:`fig-export`

-A scisheet can be exported as a standalone program or as
+A scisheet can be exported as
 a function in a python module.
 This feature addresses the reuse requirement since
-exported programs can be used in scisheet formulas
+exported codes can be used in scisheet formulas
 and/or external programs.
 The export feature also addresses the performance requirement
-since executing standalone code eliminates the overheads of
+since executing standalone code eliminates
-the spreadsheet environment.
+many overheads.

 Fig. :ref:`fig-export` displays the scisheet popup menu for
-program export.
+module export.
 The user sees a menu with entries for the function name,
 inputs (a list of column names),
 and outputs (a list of column names).

-Program export produces two files.
+Module export produces two files.
 The first is the python module containing the exported function.
 The second is a python file containing a test for the exported function.